Skip navigation

 acaricide: a type of pesticide that kills ticks.

 Borrelia: the bacteria that causes Lyme disease.
 There are several species of Borrelia.
-Borrelia burgdorferi is the most common species in the United States.
+Borrelia burgdorferi is the bacterial species most associated with Lyme disease in the United States.

 co-infections: other tick-borne diseases that you can get along with, or instead of, Lyme disease.